Family, Tampa community desperate to find missing mother of two

 Anu Awasthi was last seen leaving a Walmart just past 10 a.m. on Tampa Road in Oldsmar.

 Her husband Vikas Awasthi dropped her off for a hair salon appointment.
-A security camera from a nearby CVS Pharmacy store spotted her walking onto Tampa Road.
+Security cameras captured her leaving Walmart and walking by a CVS Pharmacy onto Tampa Road.

 The family held a vigil for Anu nearby where she was last seen on Sunday evening.
 Loved ones and strangers handed out fliers detailing information about her disappearance.